Seeker14491/Tweakr/README.md

 A [Spectrum](https://github.com/Ciastex/Spectrum) plugin that provides useful tweaks and cheats.

-Cheats are disabled in multiplayer, and stop you from getting a time on the leaderboards.
+Cheats are disabled in multiplayer, and enabling them during a track stops you from getting a time on the leaderboards.
 Not all options are cheats; I've marked below which plugin options are considered cheats.
 All options in the in-game cheat menu are cheats except Bubble Car and Max Damage.

 ### Installation